genestack/user-guide/source/doc-odm-user-guide/template-editor.rst

 Create and edit template
 ------------------------

-Click on the template name and select **Duplicate** to create your own editable copy of a template and modify it if needed.
+If you have permission to edit/manage templates you can click on the template name and select **Duplicate** to create your own editable copy of a template and modify it if needed.

 .. image:: images/Template_dropdown.png
    :scale: 50 %